zwacky/wicki-io/content/posts/2022-03-cls-with-lazy-loading-components/index.md

 {{% stress %}}
 **Measurements by real users**: Chrome users send Core Web Vitals metrics to Google directly.
 It's not a Googlebot that captures these metrics while crawling the site.

-These real user measurements are collected as [Field Data](https://web.dev/lab-and-field-data-differences/#field-data) and fow into Google's [CrUX report](https://developers.google.com/web/tools/chrome-user-experience-report).
+These real user measurements are collected as [Field Data](https://web.dev/lab-and-field-data-differences/#field-data) and flow into Google's [CrUX report](https://developers.google.com/web/tools/chrome-user-experience-report).
 {{% /stress %}}

 That means you need to take the real world into account: